ellenmacpherson/LearnToCode/README.md

 [Python Crash Course: A Hands-On, Project-Based Intrduction to Programming](https://www.amazon.co.uk/Python-Crash-Course-Hands-Project-Based-ebook/dp/B018UXJ9RI)

 This thing is a *tome*, but you won't find another book that's more comprehensive or accessible on learning Python.
 Very project-based, which makes it good fun.
-You can build an alein-shooting game - need I say more?
+You can build an alien-shooting game - need I say more?

 ## Blogs
 [A List Apart](https://alistapart.com/)